 Ephesus was the capital and premier city of Asia Minor's western region (known as proconsular Asia).
 It was the Athenians who initially colonized the city, which is located near the mouth of the Cayster river (and opposite the island of Samos).
 It was famous for possessing a Temple dedicated to a pagan goddess named Diana.
 This pagan shine in Ephesus is generally considered one of the seven wonders of the ancient world.

-Ephesus, for many years during the Roman period it was the second largest city of the Roman Empire (the largest being the empire's capital city of Rome).
-In the first century B.C. the city had a population of more than 250,000, making it the second largest city in the WORLD.
+Ephesus, for many years during the Roman period, was considered the second largest populated area of the Roman Empire (the largest being the empire's capital city of Rome).
+In the first century B.C. the city had a population of more than 250,000, making Ephesus the second largest city in the known world.

-"And it happened, while Apollos was at Corinth, that Paul, having passed through the upper regions, came to Ephesus.
-And finding some disciples he said to them, "Did you receive the Holy Spirit when you believed?"
-So they said to him, "We have not so much as heard whether there is a Holy Spirit."
-And he said to them, "Into what then were you baptized?"
-So they said, "Into John’s baptism."
+Now it came to pass that while Apollos was in Corinth, Paul traveled through the upper parts and came to Ephesus; and when he found certain disciples, He said to them, "Did you receive the Holy Spirit after you believed?"
+And they said to him, "We have not even heard that there is a Holy Spirit."
+Then he said to them, "Unto what, then, were you baptized?"
+And they said, "Unto the baptism of John."

 And Paul said, "John truly baptized with a baptism unto repentance, saying to the people that they should believe in Him Who was coming after him - that is, in Jesus, the Christ."
 And after hearing this, they were baptized into the name of the Lord Jesus.
 Now when Paul laid his hands on them, the Holy Spirit came upon them, and they spoke with other languages and prophesied (Acts 19: 1 - 6, HBFV).